tecresearch/currencyConverterBackend_c-/readme.md

    http://localhost/index.html
    ```
 2. Fill in the form fields and submit.
-3. The form sends a GET request to `currency_converter.exe`, processes the request, and returns the result.
+3. The form sends a GET request to `currencyConverter.exe`, processes the request, and returns the result.

 ---